fot. Piotr Baran

 • Flight tickets to and from Tirana / Flight tickets to and from Korfu and ferry to Saranda

-• Optional: single room supplement (25 Euro per night, where available, paid on the spot)
+• Optional: single room supplement (25 euro per night, where available, covered on the spot)

 • Minor expenses (souvenirs, additional snacks, admission tickets in free time, etc.)